mdn/curriculum/curriculum/2-core/1-standards-and-semantics/1-4-how-browsers-load-webpages.md

-### 1.4 How browsers work
+### 1.4 How browsers load webpages

 Learning outcomes:

-- The different major parts of a browser and how they work together — rendering engine, network layer, etc.
+- The HTTP request-response model

 - The different kinds of assets that are returned in an HTTP response.